Kitchen Food Safety Tips

 The single most important thing you can do to ensure kitchen food safety and your family's health is to wash your hands with warm, soapy water for at least 20 seconds before and after preparing food.

-This will prevent you from spreading meat-, poultry-, or fish-borne bacteria onto refrigerator doors, cabinet handles, and countertops, where they'll be lying in wait next time you reach for a leftover slice of pizza.
+This will prevent you from spreading meat-, poultry-, or fish-borne bacteria onto refrigerator doors, cabinet handles, and countertops, where they'll be lying in wait the next time you reach for a leftover slice of pizza.

 Prevent Cross-Contamination

-In addition to washing your hands, for kitchen food safety you can help prevent cross-contamination by washing in hot, soapy water the utensils used to prepare your raw food.
 That includes all knives, cutting boards, and serving platters that have held raw meat, fish, or poultry.
 When grilling, don't serve meat on the same platter you used to carry it outside before cooking.

 If your kitchen counter comes in contact with even a drop of juice from uncooked meat, poultry, or fish, clean up the area with hot, soapy water and paper towels - not the sponge you use daily.

-To kill all the germs, however, you'll need to clean the surface with a mild bleach solution (one-part bleach to nine parts of water) or use a commercial disinfectant.
+However, to kill all the germs, you'll need to clean the surface with a mild bleach solution (one part bleach to nine parts water) or use a commercial disinfectant.

-For kitchen food safety, keep all kitchen surfaces dry; bacteria survive no more than a few hours when moisture is eliminated.
-Even your kitchen sponges and dishcloths - the very items that are supposed to help you get rid of lurking germs - can be part of the problem unless you clean them regularly.
+Even kitchen sponges and dishcloths—the very items that are supposed to help you get rid of lurking germs—can be part of the problem unless you clean them regularly.

 You should replace your sponges every two weeks.
-Regularly throw dishcloths in the washing machine - and always use hot water and bleach.
+Regularly throw dishcloths in the washing machine - always use hot water and bleach.

 Experts recommend using a plastic cutting board (not wood) for raw meats - it is less likely to harbor bacteria.
 Wash in hot, soapy water after each use.